 Food on Emirates is excellent.
 While I found my starter (prawns) rather uninspiring, my main dish (beef) tasted excellent.
 The tapioca citrus crémeux served with raspberry compote was an interesting but flavorful dessert.

 About ninety minutes before landing, all Business Class passengers were served ice cream.

 Emirate’s entertainment system is the best in the industry.
 You have three options on how to control the system: touching the screen (problematic given the seat pitch), using a small wired remote, or using a touch-screen monitor that is about the size of a small tablet.

 ICE has an extensive range of new-release and classic films, television shows, box sets and audio options to choose from.
 You can choose from up to 1,800 channels of the latest and greatest movies and must-see TV shows, on-demand and in multiple languages.
 You can also relax to music or play a range of games.

 My favorite ICE feature is the outside camera that you can access on your screen.
 Emirates’ B777s are equipped with two cameras: one facing forward and once facing straight down (no tail camera like on the A380).

-Emirates offers 20MB of free WiFi within the first two hours of log in across all your devices on board most of its flights.
-That’s enough data to browse your favourite social networks and send messages.
+Emirates offers 20MB of free WiFi within the first two hours of log in across all your devices onboard most of its flights.
+That’s enough data to browse your favorite social networks and send messages.